cirosantilli/cirosantilli.github.io/x86-paging.md

 ## Example: simplified single-level paging scheme

-This an example of how paging operates on a *simplified* version of a x86 architecture to implement a virtual memory space.
+This is an example of how paging operates on a *simplified* version of a x86 architecture to implement a virtual memory space.

 ### Page tables